cyfyifanchen/yifanchen.github.io/_posts/2016-03-15-advanced-keymapping.markdown

 ##### Map `caps lock` to `control` smartly

-Instead of mapping `caps lock` to `control` permanently, why don't just map it only when `caps lock` is holding down with other keys.
+Instead of mapping `caps lock` to `control` permanently, why don't just map it only when `caps lock` is holding down with other keys?
 Use [Seil](https://pqrs.org/osx/karabiner/seil.html.en) to do it.

 ### Conclusion

 This post is meant to share my key mappings, shortcuts and how I benefit from them, I am sure there are far more than I know.
-With good softwares, be creative with your own mappings.
+With good software, be creative with your own mappings.

 # 中文